krishnaganiga7/TerminationDetection/README.md

 # TerminationDetection

-Pluscal spec written for the following termination detection problem.
+Pluscal spec for the following termination detection problem.

 There are N processes numbered 1..N connected by channels.
 A process can be in one of two possible states: active or idle.
 Initially all processes are active, and all channels are empty.
 A process that is in the active state can perform the following actions: